darribas/ow4ors/ow4ors.md

 Thinking and designing a good open workflow is not (only) about tool choice.
-It is much more about shaping every aspect of how we carry out research, from idea generation to its implementation to its dissemination, in a way that can easily be captured, made transparent and, if need be, reproduced again in the future.
+It is much more about shaping every aspect of how we carry out research, from the inception of the idea to its development (e.g. data collection and analysis) to its dissemination, in a way that can easily be captured, made transparent and, if need be, reproduced again in the future.
 Tools, of course, play a big role in enhancing (or dampening) this process.
 Some have been designed from the ground up with these principles in mind and thus embody them much better than others created under different premises.
-In any case, the umbrella of the workflow covers beyond the simple choice of one piece of software over another.
+In any case, the umbrella of the workflow covers beyond the simple choice of one piece of software over another and focuses much more on documenting the endeavor itself.

 Besides their better alignment with the scientific ethos, there are plenty of practical reasons for adopting open workflows.
 Purely